Vocabulary Practice Test Questions 2

 4. Belief.

-12. The girl displayed distraught behavior when she found out her puppy was injured.
+1. The girl was distraught when she found out her puppy was injured.
 Distraught means…

 1. Reckless.